L-P/Ivan/README.md

    Medallion_, ie. `5`.
 4. Dungeon mode will advance automatically  to the next medallion and you can go back to 3.
-5. When the last medallion is entered, dungeon mode is exited automatically.
+5. When the last medallion is entered the three stones are filled randomly and dungeon mode is exited automatically.

 You can also use `+` and `-` to cycle through medallions to correct a mistake and `0` to exit.